In March of 2020, as shelter in place orders kicked in, I started my pitch deck and brought together my founding team.

 How will you know if it’s a no?
 The negative signals are easy to read: no active, immediate follow-up means no. If they want to work with you, you will hear from them.

-DocSend Insight: At DocSend, we’ve created the DocSend Fundraising Network, which provides warm intros for top quality founders to committed VCs who can lead their rounds.
+DocSend insight: At DocSend, we’ve created the DocSend Fundraising Network, which provides warm intros for top quality founders to committed VCs who can lead their rounds.
 In the application process, each pitch deck is evaluated using our data-driven Pitch Deck Analyzer.
 The analyzer is based on our analysis of thousands of decks and millions of interactions across our platform.
 We’ve taken that data and narrowed it down to 11 criteria that we’ve found have a material impact on whether a pitch deck can lead to a meeting and a term sheet down the line.
 By submitting your pitch deck, whether it leads to an investor match or not, each founder receives objective, data-driven pitch deck feedback.

-Step Six: Generate momentum
+Step Six: Generate demand and momentum

 At the beginning of a process, you have no leverage.
 You need money and you haven’t yet created demand.
 As you create demand, you create leverage for yourself.
 You use that leverage to optimize price and the quality of investor.
 It’s a bit of chicken or the egg problem as many investors only seem to be excited when they know others are as well (enter FOMO).